MCT-master/mct-master.github.io/_posts/2019-04-19-The_Sound_of_Traffic.md

 </figure>

 ## Introduction
 During the sonification Lecture series, we were exposed to fascinating concepts and theories behind sonification, sound design and their applications.
 Our primary goal was to explore the techniques that we learned and put them into practice in order to understand a real-world problem.
 After searching and referring so much available data we finally decided to work on traffic vehicle data from 3 regions in England measured over 17 years.
 Is it possible to transmit complex datasets within an instance of a sound, so the content gets revealed?
 As communication and dissemination of information in our modern digital world has been highly dominated by visual aspects it led to the fact that the modality of sound got neglected.
 In order to test the hypothesis, the project presents two prototypes for the sonification of temporal-spatial traffic data.
 While looking for similar projects, it was striking that ‘sonification of traffic’ is mainly applied for internet- and network traffic.
 In order to better comprehend data-streams and detect abnormal patterns for example.
 There is one project though with an approach very close to our experiment, found on [LA-Listen](http://www.lalistens.org/sonifying-traffic-data/) by Steven Kemper.
+It extracts data from field recordings of moving vehicles and uses SuperCollider to generate Midi files aiming to use sound to further articulate patterns in the sonic data

 As stated earlier, we had been introduced with various facets of sonification from artistic and or qualitative approach like Øyvind Brandtsegg's <a href="https://www.ntnu.no/flyndresang" target="_blank">**Flyndre Project**</a> or Daniel Formo's <a href="https://orchestraofspeech.com/results/software-instrument-system/" target="_blank">**Orchestra of Speech**</a> to a combination of both artistic and quantitative approach like <a href="https://sonification.de/handbook/chapters/chapter15/#S15.3" target="_blank">**sound examples by T. Hermann, A. Hunt and J.G.
 Neuhoff**</a> taken from **chapter15** ( e.g. example #S15.3 ) from , <a href="https://sonification.de/handbook" target="_blank">**The Sonification handbook (Hermann, T., Hunt, A., & Neuhoff, J. G., 2011)**</a>
 and so on.
 Our idea was quite like the latter approach.
 Hence, we decided to go for **Parameter Mapping Sonification (PMSon)** technique.
 In this technique, a data set is mapped with different parameter of sound synthesis which produce sound signals.
 Further, as per the definition of Sonification by Thomas Hermann (2008), a true sonification should have the following four attributes; (1) the sound should reflect objective properties or relation in the input data, (2) the transformation is systematic, (3) the sonification is reproducible, and (4) the system can be used with different data sets.
 Through **PMSon technique**, both of our prototyes meet these four criterias.